MikroTik: Network switches

 Mikrotik also develops switches, including cloud router switches and cloud smart switches.
 These devices provide numerous ports for network expansion and come with features like VLAN, QoS, and port mirroring.

 Product vulnerabilities

 VPNFilter

 On 23 May 2018, Cisco Talos Intelligence Group reported that some MikroTik devices were found vulnerable to the VPNFilter malware.

 RouterOS through 6.42 allows unauthenticated remote attackers to read arbitrary files and remote authenticated attackers to write arbitrary files due to a directory traversal vulnerability in the WinBox interface.

 Meris

 Beginning in June 2021, a botnet composed of unprotected Mikrotik devices created huge volumes of application-layer traffic using HTTP pipelining, resulting in DDOS.
 The net was named Mēris (or Meris) by Qrator.
-Yandex reported attacks beginning August 4, 2021 (over 5 million requests per second) with a massive attack on 5 September 2021 reaching almost 22 million RPS (requests per second).
-Cloudflare acknowledged an attack at over 17 million RPS in July 2021.
+Yandex reported attacks beginning August 4, 2021 (over 5 million requests per second), peaking on 5 September 2021 with almost 22 million requests per second.
+Cloudflare acknowledged an attack at over 17 million requests per second in July 2021.